Dwolla/integration-examples/packages/open-banking/visa/README.md

 ## Prerequisites

 1. Create a [Dwolla Sandbox Account](https://accounts-sandbox.dwolla.com/sign-up) and obtain the necessary API keys.
-2. Contact Dwolla support to set up the redirect URL for the Visa flow.
-The URL should be set to `http://localhost:3000/create-funding-source` for this project.
+2. Contact Dwolla to set up the redirect URL for the Visa flow.
+The redirect URL for this project should be set to `http://localhost:3000/create-funding-source`.
 Ensure you also have the proper resource permissions granted for your API keys.
-Reach out to Dwolla support at [developers@dwolla.com](mailto:developers@dwolla.com) with the following details:
+[Contact Dwolla](mailto:sales@dwolla.com) with the following details:
     - Your Dwolla Sandbox Account information
     - The redirect URL: `http://localhost:3000/create-funding-source`
     - A request for the specific resource permissions needed for the Open Banking integration